vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 be configured to store events temporarily in a disk buffer.
 Since the events are not actually delivered when they are buffered, the final delivery status will have to be confirmed after the event is loaded back from the buffer.
-The originating source, to be used to determine where to provide the delivery status indicator, must be converted into a form that may be serialized (ie string or integer index).
+The source, to be used to determine where to provide the finalization status indicator, must be converted into a form that may be serialized (ie string or integer index).
 However, the configuration may be reloaded while the event is buffered in such a way that the source name provided in the configuration may change, or a